And woe unto them that are with child, and to them that give suck in those days!

 or on the sabbath day?
 I wondered that for quite some time.
 I figured that it would not be

-good to flee in the winter, because one might be stuck in the mountains in the cold.
+good to flee in the bad weather, because one might be stuck in the mountains in the cold or rain.
 The

 Messiah even told us (the people who need to flee), not to even go back in your home for